nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Delete Module

-The DeleteModule functionality allows users to remove a module from the ModuleList.
+The DeleteModule functionality allows users to remove either a module from the ModuleList or a lesson associated with the module.
 It is facilitated by DeleteModuleCommand class which is an extension of the Command class.
 Given below is an example usage scenario and how the delete mechanism behaves at each step.

+#### For when a user deletes only a module (e.g CS2113) from the module list:

 Step 1: Define the Constructor :
 When user executes the command `delmod cs2113` the Parser class calls the `DeleteModuleCommand()` method of the DeleteModuleCommand class.
 The constructor of the DeleteModuleCommand class takes in a moduleCode `cs2113` as a parameter.
 This moduleCode is used to find `cs2113`  from the ModuleList.

-Step 2: Define the setUpLogger() method :
+Step 2: Define the `setUpLogger()` method :
-The setUpLogger() method sets up the logger for the DeleteModuleCommand class.
+The `setUpLogger()` method sets up the logger for the DeleteModuleCommand class.
 It creates a ConsoleHandler and a FileHandler to handle logging.

-Step 3: Override the execute() method :
+Step 3: Override the `execute()` method :
-The execute() method is overridden to execute the delete module functionality.
+The `execute()` method is overridden to execute the delete module functionality.
 It takes in the necessary parameters, including the ModuleList, Ui, Storage, and TaskList.

 Step 4: Find the module to delete :
-The first step in the execute() method is to find the module using the module code parameter  `cs2113` by calling the `findModule()` method of the moduleList class.
+The first step in the `execute()` method is to find the module using the module code parameter  `cs2113` by calling the `findModule()` method of the moduleList class.
 If the module `cs2113` is not found, a ModuleNotFoundException is thrown.